What is a financial advisor?

 3. What’s your approach to investing?

 When you ask this question, you will hear words like holistic and strategic and collaborative.
 It’s important to drill down and figure out what that means to them.
 Holistic, for instance… Ask them to give examples of how a holistic approach will benefit you.
-How does your retirement look different than it would look if your advisor was (and this would be the opposite of holistic) solely focused on a certain dollar amount available to you when you turn 65.
+How does your retirement look different than it would look if your advisor was (and this would be the opposite of holistic) solely focused on a certain pound amount available to you when you turn 65.
 A holistic advisor wants to know about the nuances of your situation.
 Do you enjoy your work?
 Then maybe retirement means something different to you than to most clients.
 Are you a particularly charitable person?
 Do you love to travel?
 For years, these kinds of deeply personal but obviously financial issues were totally ignored.
 A growing number of financial advisors look at your whole life, not just your money.

 Beyond these broad philosophies of investing, there are more specific approaches to educate yourself about and ask your advisor about.
 What are their thoughts on passive management versus active management?
 Do they practice socially responsible investing when their clients want it?
 If you get a “Huh?” you might want to move on.
 Even if they don’t involve themselves with it, it’s a burgeoning yet important approach to investing that any advisor should be aware of.
 There are plenty of other investment approaches.
 The main thing is, you should ask the question, listen to the answer, and then drill down to what the vague words and concepts they’re giving you.
 What does “our investment approach is: we work with you!” actually mean and how they’re applied to your financial plan.